 Before I Fall is a fairly intriguing mystery teen drama.
 I stress the “teen” part.
 It’s about high school kids and cliques.
-It really gears towards the 15-19 year-old demographic, however, I did find it enjoyable due to the message of the movie and others should be able to enjoy it also.
-The movie follows the premise of what would you do if you had one day to change everything in your life?
+It specifically gears towards the 15-19 year-old demographic, however, I did find it enjoyable due to the message of the movie, and others should be able to enjoy it also.
+It follows the premise of what would you do if you had one day to change everything in your life?
 It’s an interesting question actually, that some, including myself have thought of at some point in their lives.
 In my scenario I’m flirting up every cute girl in my vicinity for starters.

 I likes the grayish look and tone of the movie.
 The skies are always dark whenever the characters are outside.
-The film takes place in what appears to be somewhere in the Pacific Northwest, where the clouds lay low and the mountains pierce the sky, the vast forest land.
+The film takes place in what appears to be somewhere in the Pacific Northwest, where the clouds lay low and the mountains pierce the sky, with the vast forest land encapsulates it all.
 The scale of everything surrounding the characters is so big and never ending.
-The surrounding setting is a reflection of the plot the characters are involved in.
+The setting is a reflection of the plot the characters are involved in.
 It’s interesting usage of outside elements to enhance the story.

 It was a bit hard to believe Deutch playing a mean girl in this movie.
 So she’s part of the “popular” group of girls that picks on the unfortunate Juliet (Elena Kampouris).
-Ok, so Juliet is so disheveled that she looks like Doc Brown and a human tree.
-Still, hard to buy into her just cause of her nice girl personality portrayed in movies and the role isn’t very fitting of that, but also making the audience try to root for a main character that’s a bully isn’t the easiest sell.
+Poor Juliet is so disheveled that she looks like Doc Brown combined with a human tree.
+Still, hard to buy into her as a bad girl, just cause of her nice girl personality portrayed in movies and the role isn’t very fitting of that, but also making the audience try to root for a main character that’s a bully isn’t the easiest sell.

 The ending left me a bit perplexed.
 Even though it wasn’t a typical cliche ending, it did leave me feeling a bit empty.
 There is a justification of all the actions and a self-discovery, but at the cost of not feeling complete.
 That’s as much as I can say without giving away the ending, but think to yourself when you see this, how does the ending make you feel about the characters ultimate destiny.